Table of Contents

 Who Created Situational Leadership?

 Situational Leadership was originally developed in the late 1960s by Dr. Paul Hersey, a management expert, and Ken Blanchard, a leadership consultant and author.
-Together, they introduced the model in their book "Management of Organisational Behavior."
+Together, they introduced the model in their book "Management of Organisational Behaviour."

-Hersey and Blanchard’s collaboration combined behavioural science with practical leadership strategies to create a model that emphasises adaptability and team development.
+Hersey and Blanchard’s collaboration combined Behavioural Science with practical leadership strategies to create a model that emphasises adaptability and team development.
 Although they later developed separate versions, Hersey continued with the Situational Leadership® Model, while Blanchard introduced the SLII® Model.

 Why is Situational Leadership Important?